Coeliac Disease

 What foods contain gluten?

-Standard breads, pastas, breakfast cereals, cakes, biscuits are generally made with wheat flour and contain large amounts of gluten.
-However, many other packaged foods can also contain gluten.
-For example, flour is used as a thickener in many cooking sauces and barley is used in making all beers and lagers.
-Additionally, some foods occasionally get contaminated with small amounts of gluten during production or processing.
+Breads, pastas, breakfast cereals, cakes, biscuits generally contain gluten.
+Many other packaged foods can also contain gluten.
+For example, flour is used as a thickener in many cooking sauces and barley is used in making most beers and lagers.
+Foods can also get contaminated with small amounts of gluten during production or processing if gluten comes into contact with gluten-free food.
+This is why it is important to always avoid gluten in ingredients and from a cross-contact point of view.
+We know that very small amounts of gluten can cause problems for people with coeliac disease.

 Grain suitability